sigp/lighthouse/book/src/mainnet-validator.md

 > Note: The user must specify the consensus client network that they are importing the keys by using the `--network` flag.

-> Note: If the validator_keys is in a different path, modify the path accordingly.
+> Note: If the validator_keys directory is in a different location, modify the path accordingly.

 > Note: `~/.lighthouse/mainnet` is the default directory which contains the keys and database.
 To specify a custom directory, see [Custom Directories][advanced-datadir].